Words really can heal the world

 Words Heal the World is a tool to empower young people to use digital media to deconstruct extremist narratives.
 Through partnerships with universities, we empower young people to use their skills to engage responsibly with digital media platforms and cultivate critical thinking of what they see online.

-Although many scholars tend to associate extremist with political radical ideologies, at Words Heal the World, we consider extremism to mean every belief that incites hostile action towards a group based on its ethnicity, colour, religion, genre, sexual orientation, or origin.
-Racism, xenophobia, religious intolerance, misogyny, and homophobia have always existed and all of them seem to have become more evident in recent years.
+Most people tend to associate extremism with political radical ideologies.
+At Words Heal the World, we consider extremism to mean every belief that incites hostile action towards a group based on its ethnicity, colour, religion, gender, sexual orientation, or origin.

 Our work against hate speech and extremism has been recognised by the Luxembourg Peace Prize.
 This is possibly my proudest achievement.